Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Networking/README.md

     The requirements say that this VPC should be in the N. Virginia Region.
 Therefore, you must submut a ticket to AWS to increase the number of VPCs for the N. Virginia Region.

     To accommodate the requirement that the first address of your network be 10.0.0.0, consider using the CIDR block 10.0.0.0/16.
 This option will give you enough IP addresses for multiple subnets.

+3. Network gateways:
+    Requirements to consider:
+    +   Your architecture must be highly available so that customers can access your site.

+    Because you VPC is hosting a website on a web server that is public facing, an internet gateway must be attached.
+Any instances in the public subnet that will have access to the internet will also nedd a publuc IP address.